kayzhang/blog/content/note/2019-01-13-kmp-algorithm.md

     vector<size_t> lps(pat.size());

     // Here is the key difference between 1st and 2nd longest match
-    // Instead start from index 0 as in 1st longest match, here we set
+    // Instead of starting from index 0 as in 1st longest match,
-    // lps[0] = 0, and start from index 1
+    // here we set lps[0] = 0, and start from index 1
     lps[0] = 0;
     size_t j = 0;  // The 2nd longest match length